What to see in Malta in 3 days

 ,regionOfInterest=(1024,682.5))

-Located just a few metres away, Leighton House Museum is a hidden gem of 19th-century architecture, famous for its spectacular "Arab Room".
+Located just a few metres away, Leighton House Museum is a hidden gem of 19th-century architecture, famous for its spectacular "Arab Hall".
 It will allow you to add a touch of art and exoticism to your tour of Notting Hill.

 ,regionOfInterest=(1193.5,1800))